-Yes,

-These are helpful as they provide useful guidance on the application material for risk assessment processes.
-They also help clarify what is meant to be iterative and dynamic.
+Yes, the new introductory paragraphs are helpful as they provide useful guidance on the application material for risk assessment processes.
+They also help clarify what is inherent risk and control risk and also how the risk assessment process is meant to be iterative and dynamic.
 This should help with regards to understanding of the standard on the part of the users even before they dig into the deeper more specific concepts.